suncoast-devs/handbook/resources/rails/add-auth0-to-react-rails-app.md

 ### Add the JWT support code

-Next we need a class, `JSONWebToken` in the file `lib/json_web_token.rb` that can parse the jwt and present a payload and header
+Next we need a class, `JSONWebToken` in the file `app/lib/json_web_token.rb` that can parse the jwt and present a payload and header

+_NOTE_ Replace `OURPAPP` with the domain name you created in auth0

 ```ruby
 require "net/http"